FlowWest/swc-habitat-suitability/data-raw/model-expl.md

 area using normalized flow, and without using any direct correlates of watershed size.

+Technically this should not use linear regression as it is a proportion between zero and one, it should be using beta regression via the betareg package.

 ``` r
 si_rec <- recipe(data=training(td_split),
       formula=hsi_frac ~